ggerganov/whisper.cpp/models/README.md

 are converted to custom `ggml` format in order to be able to load them in C/C++.
 Conversion is performed using the [convert-pt-to-ggml.py](convert-pt-to-ggml.py) script.

-There are 3 ways to install models:
+There are three ways to obtain `ggml` models:

 ### 1. Use [download-ggml-model.sh](download-ggml-model.sh) to download pre-converted models